sr0511/coffee-sales.github.io/README.md

 # COFFEE SALES DATA AND DASHBOARD

 A coffee sales dashboard is a visual tool designed to provide an overview of coffee sales data.
 It typically includes key metrics and insights such as:
-Total Sales: Overall revenue generated from coffee sales.
+1. Total Sales: Overall revenue generated from coffee sales.
-Sales Trends: Graph showing sales performance over time, such as daily, weekly, or monthly trends.
+2. Sales Trends: Graph showing sales performance over time, such as daily, weekly, or monthly trends.
-Roast Type Performance: Breakdown of sales by different coffee roast types.
+3. Roast Type Performance: Breakdown of sales by different coffee roast types.
-Top Sellers: List of the most popular coffee items based on size. country Sales: Sales data segmented by geographic regions.
+4. Top Sellers: List of the most popular coffee items based on size.
+5. Country Sales: Sales data segmented by geographic regions.
-Customer Insights: Information about top 5 customers.
+6. Customer Insights: Information about top 5 customers.

 TOOLS: EXCEL